George Barnes (cinematographer): Biography

 His first marriage was to Helen Howell in 1915.
 They eventually divorced and she would later become the first wife of Frank Capra.
 He was married to Ethel Johnson from 1923 to 1923, then to Marie Namara from 1926 to 1932.

 He was married to Joan Blondell from 1933 to 1936 and filmed five of Blondell's Warner Bros. pictures.
 In fact, they met on The Greeks Had a Word for Them set in which she had the leading role.
 Their relationship is often said to have been intense.
 In an interview, Blondell stated that Barnes cured her from lying.
-Barnes was the biological father of Blondell's son, the television executive Norman Powell (born November 2, 1934), who was adopted in 1938 by Blondell's second husband, actor Dick Powell.
+Barnes was the biological father of Blondell's son, the television executive Norman Powell (November 2, 1934 - June 16, 2021), who was adopted in 1938 by Blondell's second husband, actor Dick Powell.

 He was married to Elizabeth "Betty" Wood from 1936 to 1938; they had a son named George Carlton Barnes (born December 18, 1937).

 Barnes had two daughters with Melba Marshall Kruger (pseudonym of Melba Mae Kruger), to whom he was married from 1939 to 1945: Barbara Ann Barnes (born April 16, 1940) and Georgene S. Barnes (born May 7, 1942).

 In 1947, he married for the final time, to Margaret Atkinson.

 He died at the age of 60 in Los Angeles, California, after having worked on at least 142 films.
 He is interred at Hollywood Forever Cemetery in Hollywood, Los Angeles, California.